Install Devtron Freemium

 Already using Devtron's Open Source version?

-Instead, we suggest you to perform a for the best experience.
+Instead, we suggest you to perform a fresh installation of Devtron Freemium on a separate cluster (following the steps below) for the best experience.

 Step 1: Go to the Devtron License Dashboard

-2. Log in with your work email using Google, Github, or Microsoft.
-Personal emails accounts such as gmail, yahoo are not supported.
+1. Log in using Google, GitHub, or Microsoft SSO providers.
+Personal email accounts such as Gmail, Yahoo are not supported.

 2. Under Tell Us About You, enter some basic details to help us improve your Devtron Experience.